Maples Teesdale LLP - True Picture

 What else are they after?
 Bosworth tells us that “it's nice to see paralegalling experience in a real estate department.
 Then we can see that someone has exposure to it and likes it.
 It can help an application along if a candidate can genuinely point to an interesting deal they've come across, for instance, and what problems they might have faced.
 It shows that they already understand something about the subject.”
 However, Bosworth emphasises that this isn't a prerequisite.

-The interview is also a chance for “us to learn about candidates, and there are questions on the application form about what challenges they've faced and what they like to do outside of work.
+The interview is also a chance for “us to learn about candidates, and we tend to ask questions about what challenges they've faced and what they like to do outside of work.
 We like to see how they engage in a social context.”

 A final word of advice?
 “We are genuinely looking for people who are excited by the commercial real estate industry, not just someone who wants a job.
 We see trainees as our future, and so we need to invest in the right candidates who have a passion for real estate, like we do.”